Get a free, no obligation personal loan quote with rates as low as 9.90%

 They’ll Reach Out To You

-Your lender won’t hesitate to contact you to find out why the repayment was not made on the due date.
-They will also likely try to notify you of the potential consequences of failing to pay.
 Now would be a good time to make up for your missed payment before too much time lapses.
-Your lender will also likely charge you a late payment fee and interest on the outstanding balance.
+Your lender may also likely charge you a late payment fee and interest on the outstanding balance.

-They’ll Try To Withdraw the Money
+They May Try To Withdraw The Money

 When you first take out a payday loan, you may have authorized the lender to deposit the funds directly into your bank account.
 In much the same way that the lender deposited the funds, they could try to withdraw the money that is owed to them.
-If there’s not enough money in your account to fully cover the payment.
-The lender may try to withdraw a little at a time until they get back the full amount owed.
+If there’s not enough money in your account to fully cover the payment, the lender may try to withdraw a little at a time until they get back the full amount owed.

 That said, there are rules surrounding what lenders can do when it comes to withdrawing funds from a borrower’s account.
 In Ontario, for instance, lenders can’t repeatedly attempt to withdraw funds from a bank account if the bank charges fees every time.

-They’ll Send Your Account To Collections
+They May Send Your Account To Collections

+If the lender is unsuccessful at getting you to pay up, they may enlist the services of a collection agency to recoup the funds.
 Keep in mind that lenders and collection agencies must adhere to the rules of each province’s Office of Consumer Affairs when it comes to how they contact you.
 In a nutshell, they’re not allowed to harass you with seemingly unending phone calls.

 If the lender’s attempts to get you to pay your debt back don’t work, they can take you to court.
 The lender can sue to have your wages garnished until the outstanding loan is paid off.